atwixfirster/cms-storefront-ce/README.md

 ## Community Engineering Slack

-To connect with Magento and the Community, join us on the [Magento Community Engineering Slack](https://magentocommeng.slack.com).
-If you are interested in joining Slack, or a specific channel, send us a request at [engcom@adobe.com](mailto:engcom@adobe.com) or [self signup](https://opensource.magento.com/slack).
+To connect with Magento and the Community, join us on the [#storefront-apps](https://magentocommeng.slack.com/archives/CUDNH966S) and [#cms-storefront-app](https://magentocommeng.slack.com/archives/CUB3LKBHS) channels.
+If you are interested in joining Magento Community Engineering Slack use [self signup link](https://opensource.magento.com/slack).